 - SPAs and PWAs are the popular approaches to modern web development and they majorly rely on the front-end (front-end is becoming capable of performing several back-end tasks)

 Over time, the role of the front-end has changed.
 The front-end is given the highest importance to attract users with design, architecture, speed, and execution – effectively and efficiently.
-While back-end of any app got a makeover with architectural concepts like microservices, front-end is still following the same architecture – monolithic where everything is unified, composed all in one piece.
+While the back-end of any app got a makeover with architectural concepts like microservices, the front-end is still following the same architecture – monolithic where everything is unified, composed all in one piece.

 What’s The Problem With Monolithic Style in Front-end?